Capture of Cairo (1517): Aftermath

 Tumanbay escaped from Cairo and tried to organize a new army composed of Egyptians together with what was left out of the Mamluk army.
-His army was no match for the Ottoman army.
+His army was smaller in size and capacity compared to the Ottoman army.
 But he was planning to raid Selim's camp on Vustatiye island.
-However Selim heard about his plan and sent a force on Tumanbay to forestall his plans.
-After some small scale clashes Tumanbay was arrested on 26 March 1517.
+However, Selim heard about his plan and sent a force on Tumanbay to forestall his plans.
+After some small-scale clashes, Tumanbay was arrested on 26 March 1517.
 Selim's initial decision was to send Mamluk notables to İstanbul.
 But after a while, he changed his decision.
-Tumanbay and the other notable Mamluks were executed on 13 April 1517 by a former Mamluk commander who had switched sides.
-The Ottoman conquest of Egypt marked the end of the Abbasid dynasty, and the final caliph Al-Mutawakkil III was captured together with his family and transported to Constantinople.
+Tumanbay and the other notable Mamluks were executed on 13 April 1517 at the Bab Zuweila by a former Mamluk commander who had switched sides.